 The Australian Energy Market Operator (AEMO) is now enacting its full suite of pandemic responses to provide the maximum possible protection and resilience for its critical operations and people.
 AEMO is also working with the energy industry including electricity generators, gas facilities, network businesses and other market participants to support additional pandemic management actions across the sector.

 The Australian Energy Regulator (AER) has set reasonable expectations of energy companies to protect householders and small business customers during the COVID-19 pandemic.
+These have been extended from 31 July 2020 to 31 October 2020.
 The AER’s Statement of Expectations sets out a range measures, including:

 - offering all households and small businesses who indicate they may be in financial stress a payment plan or hardship arrangement

-- not disconnecting customers who may be in financial stress, without their agreement before 31 July 2020 and potentially beyond
+- not disconnecting residential or small business customers in financial distress that have made contact with their retailer or responded to communications before 31 October 2020 and potentially beyond

 - minimising the frequency and duration of planned outages for critical works, and providing as much notice as possible to help households and businesses to manage during any outage